Advice from Your Trusted HVAC Team in PA

 1. Faulty wiring: Improper wiring (undersized, reversed polarity, etc.) and double-tapped breakers (two circuits attached to a single breaker) are common electrical issues unearthed during a home inspection.
 In addition to reducing the efficiency and lifespan of your HVAC system, this is also a major fire hazard.

-2. Improper ventilation: Frosted windows, heat buildup, discolored grout and mold on walls are typical signs of poor ventilation which affects indoor air quality and health.
-Insufficient or broken vents, ductwork issues and improper sizing of the HVAC system could be causing the problem.
+2. Improper ventilation: Frosted windows, heat buildup, discolored grout, and mold on walls are typical signs of poor ventilation which affects indoor air quality and health.
+Insufficient or broken vents, ductwork issues, and improper sizing of the HVAC system could be causing the problem.

 3. Drips and Leaks: These usually signal bigger problems.
 Here are 3 common malfunctions they bring to light: